vatlab/vat-docs/content/Documentation/keyconcepts/_index.md

 *   Whereas projects with a single reference genome will have unique coordinates for variants (chr, pos), projects with two reference genomes might have missing or duplicate coordinates for each reference genome.
 This is because not all genomic locations could be mapped from one reference genome to another and two locations might be mapped to the same location on another reference genome.

-(:toggleexample:) Our project uses reference genome hg18 so we used dbSNP version 130 because the latter versions of dbSNP make use of reference genome hg19.
+<details><summary>Examples:</summary> Our project uses reference genome hg18 so we used dbSNP version 130 because the latter versions of dbSNP make use of reference genome hg19.
 If you would like to use a newer version of dbSNP for this project, you can first add an alternative reference genome to the project by lifting over existing variants: